lizmat/articles/5to6-phasers.md

     # Perl 6
     no precompilation;  # this code should not be pre-compiled

+However, pre-compilation has several advantages:

+- setup of data structures only needs to be done once If you have data structures that you would need to set up each time a module is loaded, you now do that once when a module is pre-compiled.
+Which may be a huge time / CPU saver if the module is loaded very often.

-However, pre-compilation has a **very** big advantage: it can load modules **much** faster because it doesn't need to parse any source code.
+- it can load modules **much** faster
+Because it doesn't need to parse any source code, a pre-compiled module loads much faster than one that needs to be compiled over and over agaion.
 The prime example of this is the core setting of Perl 6: the part of Perl 6 that is actually written in Perl 6.
 This currently exists of a 64KLOC / 2MB+ source file (generated from many separate source files for maintainability).
 It